 Planting dahlias in containers requires some maintenance at this stage.
 If you’ve started it inside, which is recommended in areas with short growing seasons, put your container grown dahlia directly under a grow light set to a 12 hour timer.

-Keep track of the plant as it grows, and lightly fill in more potting mix around it as it grows up.
-Keep doing this until you reach one inch below the top of the container.
+Keep track of the plant as it grows and lightly fill in more potting mix around it as it grows up.
+Keep doing this until you reach 1 inch (2.5 cm.) below the top of the container.

 How to Grow Dahlias in Containers